Adrian Kantrowitz: Kantrowitz's 1967 pediatric heart transplant attempt at Maimonides

 On December 6, 1967, at Maimonides Medical Center, Kantrowitz's team, including Bjørnstad PG, Lindberg HL, Smevik B, Rian R, Sørland SJ, Tjønneland S, performed the world's first pediatric heart transplant attempt as well as the first human-to-human heart transplant in the United States.
 The donor infant was David McIntire Bashaw who was anencephalic baby with a brain which was "grossly malformed" and who had a poor Moro reflex (infant's startle response).
 However, this infant could move its extremities and had a feeble cry.
-According to Every Second Counts, both this infant and the recipient infant had their body temperatures cooled from 98.6 to 59 °F, at which time surgeons then waited for the donor baby's heart to stop beating.
+According to Every Second Counts, both this infant and the recipient infant had their body temperatures cooled from 98.6 to 59 °F (from 37 to 15 °C), at which time surgeons then waited for the donor baby's heart to stop beating.

 The recipient infant was 19-day-old Jamie Scudero who had the heart conditions of tricuspid atresia and Ebstein's anomaly.
 At 3:45 a.m., the cooling procedure began.
 At 4:25 a.m., the Bashaw baby flat-lined, and Jordan Haller removed his heart.
 He and Kantrowitz sutured the heart into Scudero's chest.
 This took 40 minutes.
 Kantrowitz was relying on hypothermia alone for Scudero which meant the entire operation needed to be completed in less than an hour.
-The team then warmed Scudero to 79 °F, at which point they administered an electrical shock to the heart and it began to beat.
+The team then warmed Scudero to 79 °F (26 °C), at which point they administered an electrical shock to the heart and it began to beat.
 Scudero lived for a little more than six hours, and then his new heart stopped beating and could not be restarted.
 At a press conference, Kantrowitz emphasized that he did not view the operation as a success.

 Alex Faltine was the head technician and was responsible for re-warming Scudero.
 During the procedure, a connector between two hot water pipes came loose.
 Faltine simply held it in place with his thinly-gloved hands and didn't say anything to slow down the operation.
 Afterwards, Haller was astonished to see his blistered hands and asked Faltine how long he had had to hold the pipes together.
 Faltine, a man in his fifties who occasionally showed off by doing one-armed push-ups in the hallway, simply shrugged it off.